The hidden costs of “DIY buying”

 Here’s the truth: great photography and a smooth open home can mask a lot of problems.

-A property might feel right — but that doesn’t mean it is right.
+A property might feel right, but that doesn’t mean it is right.

 Due diligence means more than checking off a checklist.
 It means:

-Understanding zoning changes and DA history
+Understanding zoning changes and development application history

 Reading between the lines of a contract